ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 # Tests & Invoking Aspects
 Players and their characters overcome challenges set forth by the Storyteller by making Tests.
 Tests require a character to use one of their available **aspects**.
 Each aspect carries a **rating** which ranges from 1 to 6 and represents the maximum amount of dice a player can choose to roll when making a Test using that aspect.
 When a character uses an aspect to make a test, they are *invoking* an aspect.

-A standard character has eight aspects to invoke: Strength, Finesse, Endurance, Insight, Wits, Resolve, Wealth, and Profession.
+A standard character has eight aspects to invoke: Strength, Finesse, Endurance, Sense, Insight, Wits, Resolve, Wealth, and Profession.

 > A character with a Strength rating of 3 can roll up to three dice when confronted by a challenge where their strength can apply.